Thanu-7/EXPERIMENT--01-ALP-FOR-8086/README.md

  ## Running the Emulator :
 1. Download and install emu8086 (www.emu8086.com) It is usually installed in C:\EMU8086 subfolder in the “Windows” directory
 2. Run  emu8086 icon (on the desktop or in the c:\EMU8086 folder of window) It has green color

-3.		write the code for the appropriate program for ADDITION,SUBTRACTION, MULTIPLICATION,  DIVISION operations
+3. Write the code for the appropriate program for ADDITION,SUBTRACTION, MULTIPLICATION,  DIVISION operations

 4. Compile the program and check for the errors
 5. Run (once there is no syntax error)

 6. Click OK to see/view the output of your program on the Emulator screen.

 7. After running the program, another menu screen will be displayed, where you have the option to “View” symbol table,
-8.

 ![image](https://user-images.githubusercontent.com/36288975/189273263-d65baae9-4b8f-4723-afb3-c0ffa4052b04.png)